alteryx/CheckMates/README.md

 # CheckMate

-CheckMate is an AutoML library which catches and warns of problems with your data and problem setup before modeling.
+CheckMate is an Alteryx Open Source library which catches and warns of problems with your data and problem setup before modeling.

 ## Installation